github/docs/content/admin/installing-your-enterprise-server/setting-up-a-github-enterprise-server-instance/setting-up-a-staging-instance.md

 To access the staging instance using the same hostname, update your local hosts file to resolve the staging instance's hostname by IP address by editing the `/etc/hosts` file in macOS or Linux, or the `C:\Windows\system32\drivers\etc` file in Windows.

-{% note %}
+> [!NOTE]

-**Note**: Your staging instance must be accessible from the same hostname as your production instance.
+> Your staging instance must be accessible from the same hostname as your production instance.
 Changing the hostname for {% data variables.location.product_location %} is not supported.
 For more information, see "[AUTOTITLE](/admin/configuration/configuring-network-settings/configuring-a-hostname)."

-{% endnote %}

 Then, review the staging instance's configuration in the {% data variables.enterprise.management_console %}.
 For more information, see "[AUTOTITLE](/admin/configuration/administering-your-instance-from-the-management-console)."